Operational quantum theory without predefined time: Results

-\section{A time-neutral formulation}
+\subsection{A time-neutral formulation}

-Even though according to the developed framework each operation can be viewed as a valid operation in either direction of time, calculating probabilities in this formulation requires one to foliate a circuit and apply transformations in a particular order.
-In this section, we will develop a time-neutral formulation in which we do not need to respect such an order.
-This will allow us to extend the framework to circuits with cycles, and ultimately to drop the assumption of predefined time.
+Although in the time-symmetric formulation each operation can be viewed as a valid operation in either direction of time, calculating probabilities requires one to foliate a circuit and apply transformations in a particular order.
+We now introduce a time-neutral formulation in which we do not need to respect such an order.

-To this end, we will represent each transformation \eqref{transformations} by a pair of positive semidefinite operators via a mapping inspired by the Choi-Jamio{\l}kowski (CJ) isomorphism \cite{jam,choi}, which, however, only in a special case reduces to applying a version of the CJ isomorphism to each CP map in the pair of CP maps that describes a transformation.
+To this end, we will represent each transformation by a pair of positive semidefinite operators via a mapping inspired by the Choi-Jamio{\l}kowski (CJ) isomorphism \cite{jam,choi}, which, however, only in a special case reduces to applying a version of the Choi isomorphism to each CP map in the pair of CP maps that describes a transformation.
 Consider a transformation $({\cal M}^{A_1\rightarrow B_1}; \overline{{\cal M}}^{A_1\rightarrow B_1})$ (the purpose of introducing the subscript $1$ to the labels of the systems will become clear below).
 We will define a representation of this transformation

 in terms of positive semidefinite operators

 where ${\cal H}^{B_2}$ is a copy of ${\cal H}^{B_1}$.

 Take the transformation that describes time reversal for the system $B_1$ (Eqs.~\eqref{Th3}, \eqref{Th4}).
 Introduce a system ${\cal H}^{A_1'}$ that is a copy of ${\cal H}^{A_1}$, and define the maximally entangled state $|\Phi^+\ket^{A_1A_1'}=\sum_{i=1}^{d_{A_1}}{|i\ket^{A_1}|i\ket^{A_1'}}/{\sqrt{d_{A_1}}} \in {\cal H}^{A_1}\otimes{\cal H}^{A_1'}$, where the set of states $\left\{|i\ket^{A_1}\right\}_{i=1}^{d_{A_1}}$ is an arbitrary orthonormal basis of ${\cal H}^{A_1}$, and $\left\{|i\ket^{A_1'}\right\}_{i=1}^{d_{A_1}}$ is its copy in ${\cal H}^{A_1'}$.
 The operators $(M^{A_1B_2}; \overline{M}^{A_1B_2})$ are given by: